-When most turn on the faucet and cold, clear water flows out, they probably seldom think where that water came from.
-But if you get your water from a municipal water system, the process is pretty neat and involves processing, purification, storing and transporting through a network of pipes intricately designed and plotted beneath the city.
+If you get your water from a municipal water system, the process is pretty neat and involves processing, purification, storing, and transporting through a network of pipes intricately designed and plotted beneath the city.

 Also, there are secondary contaminant guidelines, which are not enforced.
-These may cause cosmetic damage, such as skin and tooth discoloration or aesthetic effects such as taste or odor.
-These include aluminum, chloride, copper and many others.
-However, many of these are also linked to health effects and for this reason, even water treated at a plant may need to be filtered at home also.
+These may cause cosmetic damage, such as skin and tooth discoloration, or aesthetic effects such as taste or odor.
+These include aluminum, chloride, copper, and many others.
+However, many of these are also linked to health effects.
+Therefore, even water treated at a plant may need to be filtered at home also.

 Most water systems use the multiple-barrier method, much like water bottlers do, to remove these contaminants and to meet EPA guidelines.
 But also, things are sometimes added to the water.
 Not all, but some follow a process like this: At the treatment plant, chlorine is added to the water to kill bacteria; aluminum sulfate is added to coagulate organic particles; then the water is put into a settling basin to let the precipitate settle; the water it is filtered through sand filters; the water is treated with lime to adjust the pH, and finally is put into those storage reservoirs for home delivery.